 Above Picture of another Mosquito Bite on Arm

-2. Razor Burn Rash and Cut from Shaving: According to WebMD.com, a razor burn or razor bumps, also called pseudofolliculitis barbae, are small, irritated bumps on the skin.
+2. What Does Herpes Look like compared ti Razor Burn Rash and Cut from Shaving: According to WebMD.com, a razor burn or razor bumps, also called pseudofolliculitis barbae, are small, irritated bumps on the skin.
 They develop after shaving, when strands of hair curl back on themselves and grow into the skin.
 Razor bumps cause irritation and pimples.
 They also may cause scarring.
 Please see the pictures below and compare to the pictures of typical herpes sore.
 See the images below and compare.

 Above Picture of Razor Burn in The Pubic Area